dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/syntax.md

 title: "Syntax overview"
 ---

 dbt's node selection syntax makes it possible to run only specific resources in a given invocation of dbt.
-The model selection syntax is used for the following subcommands:
+This selection syntax is used for the following subcommands:

 | command   | argument(s)                                       |
 | :-------- | ------------------------------------------------- |